gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees.md

 _Fig.
 Visualization of inserting a value into a BST_

 You can experiment with this in the [Binary Tree Visualizer](https://visualgo.net/en/bst)

-Implemented fully, the recursive implementation of `add` might look like this.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->